mickfuzz/phd4/_posts/thesis_chapters/2023-5-6-Data-Gdps.md

 <!-- These norming behaviours some of the informal norming behaviours that are less directive seen in the work of Rogoff and colleagues as explored in literature review [@rogoff_cultural_2003]. -->

-### The propagation of use of GDPs and associated practices stemming from playtesting
+### The propagation of use of GDPs and associated practices stemming

-**The implementation of particular GDPs by participant pairs or individuals often spread through peer activity incorporating or emerging from playtesting.**
+**The implementation of particular GDPs by participant pairs or individuals often spread through peer activity**

+NOTE CAN THIS FOCUS ON NON TEMPLATED GDPs?

 For example, the work of the child to add 21 levels to their own game served as a way to publicise this possibility.
 The process was also spread by that child's willingness to help others to add that feature to their game.
 This shifted dependence on myself as a facilitator, or on the instruction-based support documents.
 This excerpt shows this more experience child coder Te, agreeing to show another child Ch1 how to add new levels.